SanderSpies/WorldState.js/examples/recast/README.md

 Idea
 ===
 In this example an abstract syntax tree (AST) is extended with WorldState.
-This should make it possible to do more complex code modifications, like renaming a variable at all used locations.
+This should make it possible to do more complex code modifications, like pulling out a function and everything that is related to it.
+Why  would you want to do this?
+Well imagine a single JS file for both client and server.

 For now this example is rather simple, and should not be taken too seriously.
 Feel free to hack on it and do a PR.